 In order to strengthen your brain’s ability to create new neural pathways, it is important to continuously invite new information and experiences into your life.

 As well, visit new places!
 Whether this means taking a new route to work, going to a new restaurant, or experiences a new country and culture.
 Newness and a feeling of displacement are surprisingly great for your brain.

-This is fun one.
+This is a fun one.
 Regular exercise increases levels of brain-derived neurotrophic factor (BDNF) in your brain and blood, which promotes the growth, strength, and formation of new neurons.

 Read more fiction